K. V. Rabiya

-Kariveppil Rabiya (born 1966) is a physically challenged social worker from Vellilakkadu, Malappuram, Kerala in India who rose to prominence through her role in the Kerala State Literacy Campaign in Malappuram district in 1990.
-Her efforts were recognized at a national level by the Government of India on multiple occasions.
+Kariveppil Rabiya (25 February 1966 – 4 May 2025) was an Indian physically disabled social worker from Vellilakkadu, Malappuram, Kerala who rose to prominence through her role in the Kerala State Literacy Campaign in Malappuram district in 1990.
+Her efforts were recognised at a national level by the Government of India on multiple occasions.
 In 1994, the Ministry of Human Resource Development of the Government of India awarded her the National Youth Award for her contributions to society.
 In January 2001, she was awarded the first Kannagi Sthree Sakthi Puraskar award for the year 1999 for her contribution to upliftment and empowerment of women.
 She was awarded India's fourth highest civilian award Padma Shri in January 2022.

 Beginnings

 Born on 25 February 1966 to a poor Mappila family in a remote village, Vellilakkadu, in the district of Malappuram in Kerala as the daughter of a smalltime ration shopowner, Rabiya did her initial studies at Tirurangadi High School before pursuing her graduation at the PSMO College, Tirurangadi.
 At the young age of 17, while in her first year at college, her legs were crippled by polio.
 She was forced to stop her studies since she could only move with the help of a wheelchair.